Google defends privacy policy to European watchdog

 Jacob Kohnstamm, who heads the Netherlands' data protection authority and the pan-European advisory body that gathers all such regulators, told Reuters that the investigation could lead Google to face a range of sanctions.

-The CNIL can either issue an administrative caution, giving the company anything from a week to a few months to rectify its actions, or impose an outright fine, Kohnstamm said, explaining that many countries in the EU approach breaches differently.
+The CNIL can either issue an administrative caution, giving the company anything from a week to a few months to rectify their actions, or an outright fine, Kohnstamm said, explaining that many countries in the EU approach breaches differently.

 Google's global privacy counsel Peter Fleischer said in his letter to the CNIL that the company was committed to providing users with comprehensive privacy information and willing to meet European regulators to explain its approach.